top of page

 What drew you to this particular piece, and how do you feel it reflects the themes within your poetry collection?

-"I love the vibrancy of the painting’s color.
+“I love the vibrancy of the painting’s color.
 Although the painting depicts a scene on the other side of America, it reminds me of the pier at Fisherman’s Beach in Swampscott, Massachusetts.
 My parents met at the beach and lived in Swampscott for nearly all their married lives.
-I grew up in the town.
-North Shore largely consists of elegies for my father.
-Many are set in the north shore of Boston (the north shore of the collection’s title).
-I didn’t want the cover, though, to be mournful or somber.
-Rather, I liked how the painting expresses a kind of journey to a colorful horizon through the shady, aged pilings of the pier."
+I grew up in that town.
+North Shore largely consists of elegies for my father, many set in Boston's North Shore.
+I didn’t want the cover to be mournful or somber.
+Rather, I liked how the painting expresses a journey to a colorful horizon through the shady, aged pilings of the pier.”

 What was it like to collaborate on this cover design?

-"I was delighted by the creative happenstance of how beautifully a painting that depicts a different scene from those of my poems captures their spirit, with the mixture of age and vibrant light, water and solidity.
-It suggests, at least to me, a movement from a place to somewhere beyond it."
+“I was delighted by the creative happenstance of how beautifully a painting depicting a different scene captures the spirit of my poems.
+The mixture of age and vibrant light, water and solidity suggests movement from a place to somewhere beyond it.”

-North Shore by David Caplan, cover book featuring Sun is Shining painting bu Drica Lobo
+North Shore by David Caplan, cover book featuring Sun is Shining painting by Drica Lobo

 North Shore by David Caplan